A Diaspora Dilemma: The Separatist Movement Affecting Relations between India, Canada, and the United States

 Author

 Vittal is a student at Yale University (class of 2027) studying Political Science from Texas.
-He currently serves as an Assistant Desk Editor for YRIS, writes for the Yale Politic, and conducts research for the Yale Foreign Policy Initiative.
+He currently serves as External Managing Editor for YRIS, writes for the Yale Politic, and conducts research for the Yale Foreign Policy Initiative.